Kayaking at Lake Cushman Staircase Hiking Olympic National Park 2019 3

 Where to launch:

 The Olympic Peninsula is a great place to kayak, with plenty of places to explore.
 The temperate climate and diverse landscape make the Olympic Peninsula a popular destination for kayakers.
 The area is known for its heavy rainfall, so be prepared for wet weather.
-Be sure to check out some of these top places we outlined to kayak in the Olympic Peninsula.
+Be sure to check out some of these top places we outlined to kayak in the Olympic Peninsula, or take time to add wine tasting or a visit to Port Townsend.
 You won’t be disappointed!

 Weather in Olympic Peninsula

 The Olympic Peninsula has a temperate climate, mild winters, and cool summers.
 The average temperatures vary depending on the location but generally range from the low 40s in the winter to the mid-60s in the summer.
 The weather is highly variable, and it is not unusual to experience all four seasons in a single day.
 The area is known for its heavy rainfall, with some receiving more than 150 inches of rain annually.
-The Olympic Peninsula is also subject to frequent thunderstorms and windstorms.
+The Olympic Peninsula is also subject to frequent windstorms.
+I remember the great storm of 1996…

 Kayaking on the Olympic Peninsula includes everything from snow-melt rivers to peaceful mountain lakes, from the Strait of Juan de Fuca, to the slow flowing tide of Hood Canal.
 This guide includes some of the best and most beautiful places to paddle on the Olympic Peninsula.